How to Apply for A Florida Medical Marijuana Card

 Applying online is often the easiest process.
 Here’s how to do it:

-After you receive your cannabis card in the mail, you can visit any state-licensed medical marijuana treatment center to fulfill your prescription.
+After you receive your approval email from the OMMU, you can visit any state-licensed medical marijuana treatment center to fulfill your recommendation.
+You will receive a card in the mail from the Florida Department of Health.

 The OMMU application process may seem complex, but applying for a medical marijuana card in the Sunshine State is simple with the right physician.
 However, finding a cannabis doctor that meets Florida requirements can be a challenge -- but the Sanctuary Wellness Institute is here to help.